 How does it work?
 Can you point to a specific model?

 One example of this type of content discovery process is to first classify the document types that are present across the enterprise.
 What are they and where are they?
-Next, we put another layer of the model on the top that understands the results from that first layer and makes more reasoned judgements on the top of that.
+Next, we put another layer of the model on the top that understands the results from that first layer and makes more reasoned judgments on the top of that.
 Then we put another one on top of that, building up layers that are getting further and further apart at the ends but are all coming from that core nucleus of understanding.
 You literally ‘layer up’ your discovery.

 It seems like every week there is yet another high-profile data security breach, and some of the world’s most tech-savvy companies are falling victim.
 How can AI help?